odoo/documentation/odoo_sh/getting_started/branches.rst

 When you push a new commit in one of these branches, a new server is started, with a database created from scratch and the new revision of the branch.
 The demo data is loaded, and the unit tests are performed.

-You can therefore verify your changes do not break any of the unit tests, and therefore any of the features tested thanks to them.
+This verifies your changes do not break any of the features tested by them.

-As for staging branches, the emails are not sent: They are intercepted by the mailcatcher.
+Similar to staging branches, the emails are not sent: They are intercepted by the mailcatcher.

 The databases created for development branches are meant to live at least three days.
 After that, they can be garbage collected automatically.